masonlonoff/Movie-Segmentation-Recommendation/README.md

 - Evaluation of latent factor model

 Any additional software components that you use should be cited and documented with installation instructions.

-## Suggested Timeline

-It will be helpful to commit your work in progress to the repository.
-Toward this end, we recommend the following timeline to stay on track:

-- [ ] 2025/04/21: data pre-processing, implementing the minHash algorithm
-- [ ] **2025/04/28**: validation with correlations, checkpoint submission with similarity results.
-- [ ] 2025/05/05: train/validation partitioning, popularity baseline model.
-- [ ] 2025/05/12: Working latent factor model implementation.
-Then scale up to the full dataset in the remaining week until the final due date
-- [ ] 2025/05/14: final project submission.  **NO EXTENSIONS ARE POSSIBLE PAST THIS DATE.** [this is the last day of the semester, 05/15 is commencement]